Borderline Personality Disorder

 Transitional Living House

-As a patient with Borderline Personality Disorder, you will be treated at River House.
+As a patient with Borderline Personality Disorder, you will be treated at River House or Barrett House.

 Treatments & Therapies

 There isn’t a test to diagnose Borderline Personality Disorder.
 In fact, you may have experienced that it is often misdiagnosed and underdiagnosed.
 Your diagnosis is even more complicated if you are suffering with a co-occurring disorder, like depression.
 This is why Silver Hill places so much emphasis on a careful evaluation and a multi-disciplinary approach to your diagnosis and treatment.

 The good news is that your BPD can be successfully treated at Silver Hill, and you can return to a full and healthy life.
 To date, by far the most effective therapy for BPD is Dialectical Behavior Therapy (DBT), as practiced by our highly skilled clinicians.

 We use DBT to help you learn to take control of your life and emotions through self-knowledge, emotion regulation and cognitive restructuring.
 Even with treatment, it takes time for you to improve, because you need to learn a whole new way of dealing with emotions and life stress; a way that is opposite of what you may have done previously.
 Learn more about the five core modules of DBT here.